NI-DS/scratch_detection_assignment/README.md

 - Selection of relevant machine learning models
 - Appropriate choice of metrics

-*The purpose of the assignment is not just to get a high metric score in the test-set but mainly to analyze the problem correctly.*

 ## Submission

 1. After completing the assignment please review your notebook, making sure it ran properly from start to finish